 * President’s team broadens attacks beyond business record

-CHICAGO, May 24 (Reuters) - After weeks of painting Republican presidential contender Mitt Romney as a job-slashing corporate raider, President Barack Obama’s campaign plans to broaden its focus to Romney’s time as Massachusetts governor, arguing his policies hurt the state.
+CHICAGO/DES MOINES, Iowa, May 24 (Reuters) - After weeks of painting Republican presidential contender Mitt Romney as a job-slashing corporate raider, President Barack Obama and his re-election campaign are broadening their attack to include Romney’s record as Massachusetts governor, arguing his policies hurt the state.

-The move, described by campaign officials, marks a sharp strategy shift from the campaign’s recent focus on Romney’s time as a private equity executive at Bain Capital in a bid to cast him as more concerned with the wealthy than the middle class.
+The move, described by campaign officials, marks a change from the campaign’s recent main focus on Romney’s time as a private equity executive at Bain Capital aimed at casting him as more concerned with the wealthy than the middle class.

 The Obama team’s approach on Romney’s work at Bain has faced some criticism.
 Some saw it as hypocritical at a time when the campaign was seeking donations from private equity executives.

 And while the attacks have been part of a strategy to define Romney as out of touch with most Americans, the presumptive Republican nominee has been rising in recent polls, most of which show the race in a dead heat.

 Despite that, Obama pressed his assault on Romney’s private equity background in his toughest terms so far and mocked him for saying “corporations are people,” a comment he made last August while campaigning in Iowa.